Assignment 2 File System

 }

 Note the required use of unsafe.
-Rust requires the use of unsafe
+Rust requires the use of unsafe because it

 cannot ensure that the signatures you have specified are correct.
 The Rust